nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

     At work, I foster open and respectful communication as well as active and empathetic listening.

-    I also strive to develop a holistic view of the organisation by considering all its components and talking to its different stakeholders, allowing me to make informed decisions.
+    I also strive to develop a holistic view of the organisation by considering all its components and collaborating with all its stakeholders, allowing me to make informed decisions.

     In the communities I belong to, I always try to share what I can learn along the way.
 It translates in many forms, from informal conversations to workshops, talks, videos or blog articles.